krish-59/TunnelForge/Implementation-plan.md

   * React dashboard – at least the rendering of main components and one round-trip data fetch should be covered.

-  * Exclude trivial code (index.ts that just starts server, or auto-generated CRA files) from coverage metrics so they don’t skew results.
+  * Exclude trivial code (index.ts that just starts server, or auto-generated CRA files) from coverage metrics so they don't skew results.

 * Configure coverage collection in Jest (using `--coverage` flag or Jest config).
 Optionally generate an HTML coverage report for inspection.

 * **Continuous Integration:** Integrate tests into the GitHub Actions workflow.
 E.g., a job that installs dependencies, runs `npm run build` and then `npm test -- --coverage` to ensure tests pass and to report coverage.
-(The coverage can be checked to ensure it doesn’t drop below a threshold).
+(The coverage can be checked to ensure it doesn't drop below a threshold).

 * **Manual Testing:** In addition to automated tests, allocate time for manual testing sessions: